hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 Optional:

 * `image_id` (int) - The ID of the base image to use.
 This is the image that will be used to launch a new droplet and provision it.
-Defaults to "284203", which happens to be "Ubuntu 12.04 x64 Server."
+Defaults to "1505447", which happens to be "Ubuntu 12.04.3 x64 Server."

 * `region_id` (int) - The ID of the region to launch the droplet in.
 Consequently, this is the region where the snapshot will be available.
-This defaults to "1", which is "New York."
+This defaults to "1", which is "New York 1."

 * `size_id` (int) - The ID of the droplet size to use.
-This defaults to "66," which is the 512MB droplet.
+This defaults to "66", which is the 512MB droplet.

 * `private_networking` (bool) - Set to `true` to enable private networking